Welcome to the wiki for the Collaboration in Networked Environments class!

 In this class, we will examine the concepts of collaboration within networked environments.
 During the course of the semester, different models of collaboration will be examined as well as put into practice.
 Students will have the opportunity to exercise these methods in various contexts, within business applications, arts-oriented approaches, educational outreach, and general social exchange.
 We will explore the effects that networked environments have had on our exchanges, the hybrid models of communication that have developed, and the emergent process of networked collaboration.

-Many of the materials are available on the Internet and/or downloadable on our class portal: You will also need to purchase the following books:
+Many of the materials are available on the Internet and/or downloadable on Box.net: You will also need to purchase the following books:

 - Jenkins, Henry.
 Convergence Culture: Where Old and New Media Collide.
 New York: New York University Press.

 - Oosterhuis, Kas.
 Hyperbodies: Towards an E-motive Architecture.
 Basel: Birkhäuser.

 - available as an e-book: http://books.google.com/ebooks?id=dnA1twCE-GUC&dq=hyperbodies&as_brr=5

 - Rheingold, Howard.
 Smart Mobs.
 Cambridge: Perseus Books Group.

 Required: access to either a webcam or a digital video camera.

 We will also be using a variety of tools available on the Internet:

 - iDC (Institute for Distributed Creativity) email list